scrapy/scrapy/docs/topics/extensions.rst

 .. class:: ExtensionManager

-    The extension manager is a singleton object, which is instantiated at module loading time and can be accessed like this::
+    The Extension Manager is a singleton object, which is instantiated at module loading time and can be accessed like this::

         from scrapy.extension import extensions